Can dehydration affect your brain function?

 You know that staying hydrated is important during physical activity, whether it’s a marathon or a game of pick-up basketball.

 But what about the everyday marathon of getting older?

-A recent study published in the European Journal of Nutrition found being dehydrated may affect cognition in women over age 60.
+A study published in the European Journal of Nutrition found being dehydrated may affect cognition in women over age 60.
 Women who were dehydrated scored lower on a test that measured motor speed, sustained attention and working memory.

 Several things may contribute to dehydration among older adults.